bitsbytesgates/bitsbytesgates.github.io/_drafts/2025-08-08-PythonicHardwareDevelopment.md

 Of course, Python is software and hardware is different.
 But, fundamentally, that doesn't mean that we can't achieve the same developer experience.

 - Special markers to identify the hardware model.
-Keep it modular!
+Keep it modular, and keep it pure Python!
   - Base types
-  -
+  - Decorators
-- Model is separate from implementation, and need not be implementation
 - Leverage Python dynamic nature
   - Powerful on-the-fly construction of types
   - Programmatically construct the model
   - Programmatically specify binding
+- Model is separate from implementation, and need not be implementation
+  - Ex: bind map
+  -> Might connect two data objects
+  -> Might introduce
 - Model can be processed in multiple ways (including reconfiguring how regions are processed)
   - Create a pure-Python implementation of the model and test.
 Nearly instantaneous transform.
 Slow execution
   - Implement as a Verilog model running on a hardware simulator